 Epidemiological theory has been rooted in empirical facts from the start.
-In 17th-century London, haberdasher turned statistician John Graunt kept weekly records of the causes of death in London parishes.
+In 17th Century London, haberdasher turned statistician John Graunt kept weekly records of the causes of death in London parishes.
 He used these data to estimate the risks of dying from different diseases.
-His work was instrumental in the development of biostatistics, demography, and epidemiology.
+His work, arguably, was instrumental in the development of biostatistics, demography, and epidemiology.
 After him, doctors and medical researchers started relying on statistics and then statistical models to help them predict the spread of infectious disease.
-In the 18th century, Daniel Bernoulli (1766) devised the first true epidemiological model to study the spread of smallpox.
+In the 18th Century, Daniel Bernoulli devised the first true epidemiological model, to study the spread of small-pox (Bernoulli (1766)).
 In 1906, W.H.
 Hamer suggested that the spread of infection should depend on the number of susceptible and infected people.
 He introduced the mass action law for the rate of new infections.
-Kermack and McKendrick (1927) leveraged these insights to create the SIR model-the workhorse model still the basis of much of modern epidemiology.
+Kermack and McKendrick, in 1927, leveraged these insights to create the SIR model, the workhorse model still the basis of much of modern epidemiology.
+(Kermack and McKendrick (1927)).

-In the past century, the field of epidemiology has advanced along lines similar to those of economics.
+In the past century the field of epidemiology has advanced along lines similar to those of economics.
 Theorists have developed more sophisticated models to bring out many insights.
-In recent years the field has taken an empirical turn, developing increasingly sophisticated models that leverage vast and detailed new data sources.
+And in recent years the field has taken an empirical turn, developing increasingly sophisticated models leveraging vast and detailed new data sources.
 It should be noted that just as a relatively small share of economists focus on real-time forecasting of the economy, a relatively small share of epidemiologists focus on real-time forecasting of new pandemics.
 Epidemiology is a much broader subject, encompassing the study of the distribution and determinants of health and disease outcomes across various populations.
-The particular niche of the epidemiology literature that is especially relevant for the current pandemic are the models that focus on the spread of an infectious disease.
+The particular niche of the epidemiology literature that is especially relevant for the current pandemic are the models that focus on spread of an infectious disease.
 We will start with a discussion of the workhorse model in this class, the SIR model.
-We note that this classic model both offers basic insights and provides a tractable framework amenable to being built upon.
+We note that this classic model offers several basic insights and provides a tractable framework amenable to building upon.